saegl5/jiayou_add_events/README.md

-# Add 加油 ("jiā yóu") Events
+# Add 加油 Events

+加油 is a common Chinese expression consisting of two characters, pronounced *jiā yóu* in Mandarin; it is often used as an encouragement.

-Google Web app for creating recurring events on only certain letter days (e.g., on only "J Day's").
+Add 加油 Events is a Google Web app for creating recurring events on only certain letter days (e.g., on only "J Day's") of a [加油 calendar](https://github.com/saegl5/jiayou_create_calendar).
 Modify as needed, and back up your calendars before you run the app.
 Without an app script, one would need to add these events manually.

 ## Visual Example